 This easy no bake biscoff rocky road is packed full of crispy Lotus Biscoff biscuits, Biscoff cookie butter, swirled white chocolate, chewy marshmallows and crunchy almonds.
 Taking less than 10 minutes to prepare, it is an easy baking recipe that kids love to make too.

-I was pretty sure that in the heirachy of rocky road recipes, Maltesers rocky road was the king, but this Lotus biscuit rocky road recipe may actually emerge the winner.
+I was pretty sure that in the hierachy of rocky road recipes, Maltesers rocky road was the king, but this Lotus biscuit rocky road recipe may actually emerge the winner.
 Mr Jones thinks so, as he happily munches through at least two pieces with his coffee.
 You may be thinking, white chocolate AND Biscoff spread – isn’t this rocky road going to be super sweet?
 It’s not!
 The crunchy biscuits and almonds help to break up all that white chocolate to make a chocolate no bake slice so tasty, you will be left wondering if you should have another slice… Oh, and if you are a huge Biscoff fan like us, then be sure to check out this amazing no bake Biscoff cheesecake, these soft and fudgy Biscoff Blondies and rich Biscoff Brownies, no churn Biscoff ice cream, and these super simple 3 ingredient Biscoff butter cookies too!

 Why we love this recipe